Xinyue-HU/Data-Mining-LOF/README.md

 # Local Outlier Factor (LOF) for Outlier Detection

 The mini project focus on the Outlier Detection task which is one of the most important topics in fundamental data mining.
-I use LOF (local outlier factor, in density- based model) as a key indicator to analysis the real-world data sets.
+I use LOF (local outlier factor, in density-based model) as a key indicator to analysis the real-world data sets.
 I found the two awesome data sets, both from "Unsupervised Anomaly Detection Dataverse" at Harvard (https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/OPQMVF).

 Data set 1 (pen-global-unsupervised): The whole data set contains pen-local-unsupervised and pen-global-unsupervised, and pen-local-unsupervised is not included in this project.